 Model Jury Instructions on Homicide

-The Supreme Judicial Court issued a statement approving and recommending the use of the revised Model Jury Instructions.
-The Supreme Judicial Court has additionally issued a list summarizing the principal revisions reflected in the Model Jury Instructions.
+The Supreme Judicial Court issued a statement approving and recommending the use of the Model Jury Instructions on Homicide as revised in 2026.
+The Supreme Judicial Court has additionally issued a list summarizing the principal revisions made to the instructions in 2026.

-The Supreme Judicial Court’s statement recommends that judges provide jurors with a written copy of the judge's final instructions, if available, or with an audio recording, or both.
+The Supreme Judicial Court recommends that judges provide jurors with a written copy of the judge's final instructions, if available, or with an audio recording, or both.
 A chalk entitled Requirements of Proof for Homicide is included as an appendix to the Model Jury Instructions.
 The Supreme Judicial Court states that the judge may wish to provide the chalk to jurors to use as an outline to the judge's final instructions.

 Committee on Model Jury Instructions on Homicide